What’s new in UTI treatment research? Plenty, actually!

 On top of the problems with the research, pharmaceutical companies are not eager to invest in UTI prevention, they’d much rather “invest in pills taken daily to treat chronic conditions”.
 After all, UTI is the second commonest infection and it’s a big market.

-So far, two different vaccines made headlines and attracted attention of medical research community, both were developed by a team from the University of Michigan Medical School.
+So far, two different vaccines made headlines and attracted the attention of medical research community, both were developed by a team from the University of Michigan Medical School.
 One of the vaccines affects how E. coli feeds itself (more specifically a vaccine against a molecule that the bacteria usually use to grab iron).
 Another vaccine is made of proteins from the bacteria.
 The combination of two approaches seems the most promising and fuels further research in labs across the world.

 Your physician might be soon prescribing a sugar pill to treat UTIs.
 Apparently, E. coli bacteria that causes 90% of all infections, has a “sweet tooth”.
-It latches on to the naturally produced sugar (mannose) in you bladder walls and that’s why it is almost impossible to get rid of it by simply drinking water.
+It latches on to the naturally produced sugar (mannose) in your bladder walls and that’s why it is almost impossible to get rid of it by simply drinking water.
 It sticks to the bladder walls and it’s impossible to wash it away!

 However, if you introduce some free-floating mannose in the urine, the bacteria will grab on to it instead, let go of your bladder walls, and could be easily washed out with urine flow.

-- Since 70th dozens of UTI treatment research papers were published on interaction of E.coli with mannose.
+- Since 70th dozens of UTI treatment research papers were published on the interaction of E.coli with mannose.

 - You can find thousands of anecdotes from patients praising natural D-Mannose for curing their recurring infections.